DavidVillalobos/tiny-editor/README.md

 ---

-### There are two ways to install TinyEditor, with the latest version in development or the pre-realease
+#### There are two ways to install TinyEditor, with first realease or the latest version in development.

+---

+## Installation first realease ✔️

+Download the **First release Tiny Editor** version [here](https://github.com/DavidVillalobos/Tiny_Editor/releases)

+## Usage pre-realease

+Start TinyEditor.exe from project folder
+Choose a language between C++, Java and Python.
+That's it, program!
+Press Build to compile code, and run to execute!

 ---